-- 2.4.5 The maximum spacing between the bases of lifeline supports (e.g. stanchions and pulpits) shall be 87"(2.2m). - 2.4.6 Yachts shall have at least two lifelines with 24" (762 mm) minimum height above deck, and a maximum vertical gap of 15" (381 mm).
-The minimum diameter will be 5/32" (4 mm) for yachts to 43' (13.1 m) and 3/16" (5 mm) for yachts over 43' (13.1 m). - 2.4.8 A toe rail shall be fitted around the foredeck from the base of the mast on each side with a minimum height of 1" (25 mm).
-An additional installed lifeline that is 1-2" (25 51 mm) above the deck will satisfy this requirement for yachts without toe rails. - 2.5.1 Bilge Pumps: A yacht shall have a permanently installed manual bilge pump of at least 10 gallons per minute (GPM) capacity and which is operable from on deck with the cabin closed with the discharge not dependent on an open hatch.
+- 2.4.5 The maximum spacing between the bases of lifeline supports (e.g. stanchions and pulpits) shall be 87"(2.2m). - Yachts shall have at least two lifelines with 24" (610 mm) minimum height above deck, and a maximum vertical gap of 15" (381 mm).
+The minimum diameter will be 5/32" (4 mm) for yachts to 43' (13.1 m) and 3/16" (5 mm) for yachts over 43' (13.1 m). - A toe rail shall be fitted around the foredeck from the base of the mast on each side with a minimum height of 1" (25 mm).
+An additional installed lifeline that is 1-2" (25 - 51 mm) above the deck will satisfy this requirement for yachts without toe rails. - Bilge Pumps: A yacht shall have a permanently installed manual bilge pump of at least 10 gallons per minute (GPM) (37.8 liters per minute) capacity and which is operable from on deck with the cabin closed with the discharge not dependent on an open hatch.
 Unless permanently attached to the pump, the bilge pump handle shall be securely attached to the yacht in its vicinity via a lanyard or catch.
 A bilge pump discharge shall not be connected to a cockpit drain.
-The bilge pump shall not discharge into a cockpit unless that cockpit opens aft to the sea. - 2.5.2 Second Bilge Pump: A yacht shall have a second permanently installed manual bilge pump of at least 10 GPM capacity, operable from below deck, meeting the same criteria as above. - 2.6 Mast Step: A yacht shall have the heel of a keel-stepped mast securely fastened to the mast step or adjoining structure. - 2.7.1 Mechanical Propulsion: A yacht shall have an engine that is quickly available and capable of driving the yacht at a minimum speed in knots equivalent to the square root of LWL in feet (1.81 times the square root of the waterline length in meters). - 2.7.1(a) Fuel On Board: A Yacht shall carry sufficient fuel to provide a cruising range under power of at least 100 nautical miles after finishing.
+The bilge pump shall not discharge into a cockpit unless that cockpit opens aft to the sea. - Second Bilge Pump: A yacht shall have a second 2.5.2 permanently installed manual bilge pump of at least 10 GPM capacity, operable from below deck, meeting the same criteria as above. - 2.6 Mast Step: A yacht shall have the heel of a keel-stepped mast securely fastened to the mast step or adjoining structure. - Mechanical Propulsion: A yacht shall have an engine that is quickly available and capable of propelling the yacht at a minimum speed in knots equivalent to the square root of LWL in feet (1.81 times the square root of the waterline length in meters). - 2.7.1(a) Fuel On Board: A yacht shall carry sufficient fuel to provide a cruising range under power of at least 100 nautical miles after finishing.

-- 2.7.3 Engine Installation: A yacht's engine and generator installation (if so equipped), shall conform to ABYC, ISO and/or U.S. Coast Guard standards or manufacturer's recommendations. - 2.7.4 Batteries: A yacht's onboard rechargeable batteries installed after 1/1/2012 shall be of the sealed type or shall be installed in such a way that electrolyte cannot escape in the event of inversion.
+2.7.3 Engine Installation: A yacht's engine and generator installation (if so equipped), shall conform to ABYC, ISO or U.S. Coast Guard standards manufacturer's or recommendations.